RemakingEden/playwright-browserstack-demo/README.md

 # Playwright Demo

 This repository is a functional test framework using Playwright and BrowserStack with Node.js.
-It utilises the Page Object Model to test the login functionality of the URL [https://www.saucedemo.com/](https://www.saucedemo.com/).
+It utilises the Page Object Model to run 2 basic tests of the login functionality at [https://www.saucedemo.com/](https://www.saucedemo.com/).
 The tests run on Firefox, Safari, and Chrome locally, and on additional devices through BrowserStack.

 ## Getting Started